gauthamvasan/blog/_posts/Musings/2021-05-29-27-years-of-existence.md

 <br> ― Joseph Campbell, The Power of Myth
 </blockquote>

 <p align= "justify"> Part of this metamorphosis has to do with <i> making peace with my unlived lives.</i> For the first time in my life, I'm not chasing after the things my ego deems to be of value.
 I'm using a different internal signal as my compass - the rapture of feeling alive.
 The intellect turned out to be a lousy master and an even worse servant.
 From here on, I'm letting my heart take care of the general themes, and my head will figure out the form and function.
 "Most people die at 25 and aren't buried until they're 75 - Ben Franklin."
 I've tried being a dead man metaphorically and that sucks.
 Might as well try something different now.
-Like most things in my life, this is just another experiment; I'll learn by trail and error.
+Like most things in my life, this is just another experiment; I'll learn by trial and error.
 I intend to write another post in a few years, talking about this new journey.
 By the end of it, I hope to have rekindled my adventurous and free-spirited nature, something we all had as kids.
 And I hope that you can find it in you to smile like our future Pirate King <a href="https://onepiece.fandom.com/wiki/Monkey_D._Luffy">Monkey D Luffy</a> :)      </p>